 The cluster of buildings by the river is part of Aberfan, where 34 years earlier, in October 1966, a coal tip disaster killed 116 children and 28 adults (figures from the Wiki).
 The buildings just discernable far down the valley, with two (possibly three) intervening ridge spurs on the right, are those of the Polytechnic of Wales (formerly the Mid-Glamorgan School of Mines and later Glamorgan University).
 Twenty years earlier, in 1977-79, I obtained a Higher National Diploma in computing there.
 For photos of my flying at Merthyr during those college years, see Hang gliding late 1970s and early 1980s.

 My life lacked purpose after my mother died in December 1995, but two weeks after I took the preceding photo at Kimmeridge in September 2000, Rebecca arrived in a wooden crate from California.
 See Rebecca — the early years.

 Lucy’s wing is a Pacific Windcraft Vision Pulse.
 Its red streamer on the king post indicates that, at this time, she had less than 10 hours flying time after qualifying.

 That’s me in the orange puffer jacket.
-I was co-organizer, or ‘meet head’, of this inter-club competition.
+I was co-organizer, or ‘meet head’, of this inter-club competition in 2002.